 The "I" of the Text

 356 pages, 6.00 x 9.00

 Paperback | 9780268017828 | November 2012

-eBook (PDF) | 9780268158439 | November 2012
+eBook (Web PDF) | 9780268158439 | November 2012

 eBook (EPUB) | 9780268092801 | November 2012

 In Medieval Autographies, A. C. Spearing develops a new engagement of narrative theory with medieval English first-person writing, focusing on the roles and functions of the “I” as a shifting textual phenomenon, not to be defined either as autobiographical or as the label of a fictional speaker or narrator.
 Spearing identifies and explores a previously unrecognized category of medieval English poetry, calling it "autography.”
 He describes this form as emerging in the mid-fourteenth century and consisting of extended nonlyrical writings in the first person, embracing prologues, authorial interventions in and commentaries on third-person narratives, and descendants of the dit, a genre of French medieval poetry.
 He argues that autography arose as a means of liberation from the requirement to tell stories with preordained conclusions and as a way of achieving a closer relation to lived experience, with all its unpredictability and inconsistencies.
 Autographies, he claims, are marked by a cluster of characteristics including a correspondence to the texture of life as it is experienced, a montage-like unpredictability of structure, and a concern with writing and textuality.